robertknight/react-testing/README.md

 using Flummox for testable use of the Flux architecture.

 ## Requirements
- * [iojs](https://iojs.org) is required in order to use the current version of the jsdom library.
+ * NodeJS 4.x or later is required in order to use the current version of the jsdom library.
-   If you don't have iojs, you can edit package.json to refer to an older version of jsdom and use Node.

 ## Building and running